-A Supplemental supervisor is a MSSW who provides ongoing supervision and support to students with a specific focus on providing a social work perspective to the student's field placement experience.
+A Supplemental supervisor is a MSSW with at least two years post-MSSW experience who provides ongoing field supervision and support to students with a specific focus on providing a social work perspective to the student's field placement experience.
 This may be used in rare occasions when an additional social work perspective is needed to support the student's field placement learning experience.
+Supplemental supervisors will assess student competence at mid-term and the end of each semester and will share this feedback with the student's on-site supervisor.